 Ysios BioFund II Innvierte will follow a similar investment strategy to its predecessor, Ysios BioFund I, which is currently in the divestment phase, investing mainly in Europe and with a particular focus on Spain.
 The fund will finance up to 15 companies in the life sciences sector, mainly in the start-up and development stages, developing disruptive products that represent a paradigm shift in the approach to disease.
 To this end, it will invest in companies in the field of new drugs, diagnostic systems and medical technologies.

-Ysios BioFund II Innvierte has among its investors all the Family Offices that invested in Ysios BioFund I. It has also incorporated among its investors the CDTI, through its Innvierte programme, the European Investment Fund through InnovFin SME Venture Capital, pension funds such as Orza, Lagun Aro or Banco Sabadell (BIDSA), financial institutions and private investors.
+Ysios BioFund II Innvierte counts among its investors all the Family Offices that invested in Ysios BioFund I. It has also incorporated among its investors the CDTI, through its Innvierte programme, and the European Investment Fund through InnovFin SME.
+Venture CapitalThe main beneficiaries are pension funds such as Orza, Lagun Aro or Banco Sabadell (BIDSA), financial institutions and private investors.

 If you are looking for investors, get in touch with us.
 Abra-invest has a team of experts in alternative financing at your disposal.
 Call + 34 946424142 or fill in the contact form.